JubzCodes/quiz_app/README.md

 This project was a collaborate effort by [Devendra Chitanna](https://github.com/DevendraChitanna), [Nadia Kasim](https://github.com/canadiankay) and [Jaden King](https://github.com/JubzCodes).

-<p>*Note*: the final functioning features of this project are on the branch [**finalComplete**](https://github.com/JubzCodes/quiz_app/tree/finalComplete).
+###### *Note*: the final functioning features of this project are on the branch [**finalComplete**](https://github.com/JubzCodes/quiz_app/tree/finalComplete).
 In the coming weeks, we will be working on integrating the front-end designs and styling with the finished products.
-See below. <p>
+See below.

 ## Project Setup && Getting Started